This Motivational Film From the '40s Features Some Real Bomb Girls Working in a GM Plant

 The VicMu Girls are Coming Back

 Fans of Bomb Girls will probably find that the footage of the ladies filling cartridge cases looks awfully familiar.
 It seems that the production designers of the hit drama really got their details right.
+But there's no need to take our word for it; the entire first two seasons are available now on Netflix.

 Video courtesy of the Prelinger Archives.